ScotteRoberts/problem-solving/break-time/README.md

 - Docker
 - Fly.io (hosting service)

+Limitations
+- Discord api does not have the ability to fetch all "online" users in a given guild

 ## Testing

 There are a few Discord servers that I belong to to test functionality.